-For purposes of comparison, note that for 2012 New Jersey taxes personal income at marginal rates ranging from 1.40% to 8.97%.
+For purposes of comparison, note that for the last half dozen years, New Jersey taxes personal income at marginal rates ranging from 1.40% to 8.97%.

 Let's briefly look at additional details for five of the most common forms of New Jersey business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 Corporations.
 New Jersey corporations are subject to the corporation business tax, which generally speaking is based on the corporation's entire net income.

 Example: For the 2018 tax year, your New Jersey corporation had entire net income of $300,000.
 Other things being equal, the corporation will owe New Jersey corporation business tax in the amount of $27,000 (9% of $300,000).

 S Corporations.
 An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax (exceptions include cases where the S corporation has built-in gains, excess passive income, or passive investment income).
 Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation's income.
 In other words, S corporations usually are pass-through entities.
 (Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)